uptonking/note4yaoo/lib-notebook-observablehq-dev-compiler.md

 - notebook contents

-- The content of each cell is wrapped in a function,
+- **The content of each cell is wrapped in a function**,
-  - and each function is passed to the runtime as a cell definition.
+  - and **each function is passed to the runtime as a cell definition**.
-  - In this context, each cell is called a variable.
-They’re basically the same thing;
+- In this context, **each cell is called a variable**.
   - what you see as a cell in the frontend is defined as a variable for the runtime.

+- the notebook module definition, which will be passed the `runtime` (which lets you define cells) and `observer` (which will be notified when things change) by `index.html`.

+- Observable’s file attachments are implemented as a `Map` from the filenames
+  - The built-in FileAttachment function, which you call in your cells, is here redefined to use that Map.

+- To recap the overloading of define:
+  - `.define(Array, Function)` is equivalent to `.define(null, Array, Function)`.
+  - `.define(String, Function)` is equivalent to `.define(String, null, Function)`.

 - I said earlier that cells and variables are basically the same thing.
   - One exception is that there are built-in variables that aren’t represented by any cell.